Tachevah Falls via North Lykken Trail

 - Recommended guidebook: Afoot & Afield Inland Empire

-- More information: trip report here; Everytrail report here
+- More information: trip reports here, here and here; trip description (slightly different route) here

 - Rating: 7